ronaldseoh/cs276/week01/iir_chapter02_notes.md

 - **Stop list**: Take the most frequent terms hand-filtered for their semantic content relative to the domain of the documents being indexed.
 - Significantly reduces the number of postings that a system has to store, and a lot of the time not indexing stop words does little harm.
     - However, phrase searches could be affected (e.g. `President of the United States`, `flights to London`)
-- The general trend in IR over time has been from standard use of quite large stop lists (200-300 terms) to very small stop lists (7-12 terms) to *no stop list whatsoever*.
+- The general trend in IR over time has been from standard use of quite large stop lists (200-300 terms) $rightarrow$ very small stop lists (7-12 terms) $rightarrow$ *no stop list whatsoever*.
     - Exploiting the *statistics* of language so as to be able to cope with common words in better ways.
     - Good compression
     - Standard term weighting leading to very common words having *little impact* on document rankings